 The busiest time on Bali sees an ever-increasing number of visitors each year.
 Book your room and tables far, far in advance and expect crowds.

 Celebrated across Indonesia, 17 August is the day Indonesia's independence from the Dutch was declared in 1945.
 Flags fly high and you'll encounter legions of school kids marching with great enthusiasm on Bali's main roads.
 Traffic is snarled (as it is days before for rehearsals) and lots of fireworks are shot off.

-The exact names and sponsorships change every year but you'll find top international surf contests being held throughout August down at Padang Padang Beach.
+The exact names and sponsorships change every year but you'll find top international surf contests being held throughout July or August down at Padang Padang Beach.
 Peak tourist season coincides with peak wave season.